Importing commit history from GitLab to GitHub

 “Please don’t apply for a Senior dev position if your GitHub looks like this…”

-There are a lot of tools to fake GitHub history: 1, 2, 3.
-But they create unreal commits and it’s cheating.
-We need to find another way of enriching GitHub activity.
+There are many tools to fake GitHub history: 1 , 2 , 3 .
+But they create unreal commits, which is cheating.
+We need to find another way to enrich GitHub activity.

 Resolution